AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Doctrine of reasonable expectations: The contract must have terms that a “reasonable person” would expect to be in a contract.
 While this is subjective, the court will reject a contract with terms that a “reasonable person” would not have accepted if they had known those terms were in the contract.

-• Doctrine of unconscionability: The language of the contract must be clear and unambiguous or conscionable.
+• Doctrine of unconscionability: Unconscionability focuses less on the customer’s expectations and more on the intentions of the company.
+The language of the contract must be clear and unambiguous or conscionable.
 If fraud, duress, undue influence, or fine print is involved, the contract may be declared unconscionable, and therefore null and void.
-Courts will also consider substantive unconscionability — that is, whether or not the content of the contract is oppressive.
 Some factors that a court would find oppressive include inflated prices, unfair disclaimers, immoral clauses, or terms that contradict public policy.
+They may also consider factors such as lack of notice, lack of good faith, and exploitation.

 Are Adhesion Contracts Enforceable?